tensorlakeai/indexify/examples/invoices/structured_extraction/README.md

 extraction_graph_spec = f"""
 name: 'pdf_schema_extractor'
 extraction_policies:
-  - extractor: 'tensorlake/marker'
+  - extractor: 'tensorlake/pdfextractor'
     name: 'pdf_to_text'
   - extractor: 'tensorlake/schema'
     name: 'text_to_schema'
     input_params:
       service: 'openai'
-      model_name: 'gpt-3.5-turbo'
+      model_name: 'gpt-4o-mini'
-      key: 'YOUR_OPENAI_API_KEY'
       schema_config: {schema}
-      additional_messages: 'Extract information in JSON according to this schema and return only the output.'
+      additional_messages: 'Extract information in JSON according to this schema and return only the output.
+Do not include any explanations, only provide a  RFC8259 compliant JSON response.'
     content_source: 'pdf_to_text'
 """